-- rules, regulations, ordinances, or laws governing the placement and design of such equipment. - (10) The rate to collocate small wireless facilities on a County utility pole shall be \$150 per pole annually. - (w) Vertical structures other than Utility Poles, such as towers, whose sole purpose is to serve as a mounting device for antennae, are expressly prohibited from being located in any public rights-of-way unless applicable zoning and land use laws or regulations allow such structures to be placed within the zoning district in which such public rights-of-way are located or to which they are adjacent.
+(10) The rate to colocate-small wireless facilities on a County utility pole shall be \$150 per pole annually.

+(w) Vertical structures other than Utility Poles utility poles, such as towers, whose sole purpose is to serve as a mounting device for antennae, are expressly prohibited from being located in any public rights-of-way unless applicable zoning and land use laws or regulations allow such structures to be placed within the zoning district in which such public rights-of-way are located or to which they are adjacent.